-This problem is monumental in Ghana, a vibrant democracy that has largely avoided the , and other violencethat have afflicted fellow West African countries like Nigeria, Niger and Mali.
+This problem is monumental in Ghana, a vibrant democracy that has largely avoided the mass famine, ethnic conflict and other violence that have afflicted fellow West African countries like Nigeria, Niger and Mali.
 UN Secretary-General Kofi Annan, who died in 2018, came from Ghana.

-, like the actor Boris Kodjoe and the businesswoman Bozoma Saint John, encourage West Africans and African-Americans to build connections in Ghana.
-There’s a and boom.
-New businesses and art and cultural institutions are being developed, alongside older institutions that are being restored, as President Akufo-Addo continues, with some controversy, to .
+Western Ghanaian leaders and influencers, like the actor Boris Kodjoe and the businesswoman Bozoma Saint John, encourage West Africans and African-Americans to build connections in Ghana.
+There’s a tech and tourism boom.
+New businesses and art and cultural institutions are being developed, alongside older institutions that are being restored, as President Akufo-Addo continues, with some controversy, to support rapid development.

 Against the backdrop of modernization, some of Ghana’s darkest inequities are easy to ignore, starting with the seemingly intractable poverty that traps women and girls in a life of cheap labor.